Organic mulches serve several important functions in gardens and landscape plantings.

 Mulch “Volcanoes”

-Mulch piled high (more than 2-4”) against tree trunks is a common sight in some landscapes, especially those around commercial or municipal properties.
-This deep pile at the base of the tree is referred to as a “mulch volcano.”
-The practice is problematic because trunks encircled by mulch stay constantly moist, which interferes with respiration of cambium, phloem, and other living cells in the trunk by limiting their exchange of oxygen and carbon dioxide with the atmosphere.
-Furthermore, this practice also creates conditions that favor infection by plant pathogens causing cankers and root rots, and it favors moisture-loving insects, such as carpenter ants, which could colonize and expand decayed areas of the trunk.
+This practice keeps trunks constantly moist, interfering with the respiration of cambium, phloem, and other living cells in the trunk by limiting their exchange of oxygen and carbon dioxide with the atmosphere.
+This practice also creates conditions that favor infection by plant pathogens causing cankers and root rots, and it favors moisture-loving insects, such as carpenter ants.

 Mushrooms, Fungus, Slime Molds